abdoomr2003/alx-backend-javascript/README.md

-# this is First Project at specialization

-## 0x00.
-ES6 Basics project
+# This is alx-backend-javascript repo for Short Specializations